H33525/Add-Two-Number-/README.md

 # Add-Two-Number-
-Code is add two number using pythen
+Code is add two number with function using pythen